YB-Yottabyte/Lumix/README.md

 The following functionality **goals** have been completed:

-- [x] The site has a dashboard displaying a list of data fetched using an API call
-- [x] useEffect React hook and async/await are used
+- [x] Clicking on an item in the list view displays more details about it
+- [x] Each detail view of an item has a direct, unique link to that item’s page
-- [x] The app dashboard includes at least three summary statistics about the data
+- [x] The app includes at least two unique charts developed using the fetched data that tell an interesting story
 - [x] A search bar allows the user to search for an item in the fetched data
-- [x] An additional filter allows the user to restrict displayed items by specified categories

 ## Stretch Features
-- [x] Multiple filters can be applied simultaneously
+- [x] The site’s customized dashboard contains more content that explains what is interesting about the data
-- [x] Filters use different input types
+- [x] The site allows users to toggle between different data visualizations
-- [x] The user can enter specific bounds for filter values

 ## Video Walkthrough